msaps/MSSTabbedPageViewController/README.md

 <p><p>

+## Example
+To run the example project, clone the repo and build the workspace.
+Examples are available for both Objective-C and Swift projects.

 ## Installation
 MSSTabbedPageViewController is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

     pod "MSSTabbedPageViewController"

+And run `pod install`.

 ## Usage
-To run the example project, clone the repo.
-Use `pod install` in your project.

 To use the tabbed page view controller, simply create a `UIViewController` that is a subclass of `MSSTabbedPageViewController`.
 Then implement the following data source method: